 Guided Ranger hikes are offered daily.

-You can rent a bike at the Shark Valley Visitor Center and cycle the loop looking at wildlife.
+You can rent a bike at the Shark Valley Visitor Center and cycle the loop looking at Everglades wildlife.
 The loop is 15 miles long and does not have a lot of shade.
-Make sure and bring water, sunglasses and bug spray with you.
+Make sure and bring water, sunglasses, and bug spray with you.

 There are a lot of hiking trails and areas around the park.
 You can also see a ton of birds from your car as your drive through the park.
 Keep an eye out for egrets and other birds along the waterways.